Li – Chinese Tripod Jar

 Pottery dating from 20,000 years ago was found at a Cave site, in Jiangxi province, making it among the earliest pottery yet found.
 By the Middle and Late Neolithic, about 5000 to 1500 BCE, most of the more significant archaeological cultures in China were of settled farmer communities who produced a variety of attractive and often large vessels, often boldly painted, or decorated by cutting or impressing.
 The decoration was in the abstract or stylized animals.
 During the 4th millennium, the potter’s the wheel seems to have been a Chinese invention, though several regions to the West also claim the honour.
 Previously coil-forming was used for large vessels.
 Ancient Ceramic vessel discoveries are mostly from burials sites, and they sometimes hold the remains of honour ancestors.

-Explore the Queensland Art Gallery
+A Tour of the Queensland Art Gallery

 - Li – Chinese Tripod Jar